 Chiropractic Adjustments for Whiplash

-As Integrative Health and Rehabilitation has explained about whiplash, they also know that the primary whiplash treatment chiropractors provide for whiplash is the chiropractic adjustment.
+The primary whiplash treatment chiropractors provide for whiplash is chiropractic adjustment.
 This involves gently moving the injured joints in the spine by applying pressure to the vertebra.
-The pressure applied (called a thrust) mobilizes the joint, relieving inflammation, reducing muscle spasm, and relieving pain.
+The pressure applied (called a thrust) mobilizes the joint, relieving inflammation, reducing muscle spasms, and relieving pain.
 Most importantly, by restoring motion to the injured area, the body can heal more quickly and is less likely to develop scar tissue that can cause chronic pain.

 If the muscles are tight or spasmed, other treatments can be used to provide relief.
 These include electric muscle stimulation, cold laser, stretching, and soft tissue work that helps break up scar tissue that forms after an injury.